Microsoft is forcing Windows 10 November 2019 Update on people

 - Now you can use the Windows 10 Update Assistant to install the November 2019 Update

-Microsoft is being so aggressive with this update to avoid people finding themselves in the position of running an unsupported version of Windows 10.
+Microsoft is being so aggressive with this update in order to avoid people finding themselves in the position of running an unsupported version of Windows 10.
 Support for 1809 is due to end in May 2020 which may seem like a long way off, but Microsoft is keen to get as many people as possible up to date sooner rather than later to avoid issues further down the road.

 In a message posted on the Windows 10 Health Dashboard Microsoft says: